JeremieLitzler/journal/docs/posts/2022-09-28-grow-garlic-charles-dowing/README.md

 In my area, in Ardèche, it seems to be the same.

 When to harvest garlic has nothing to do with how yellow the leaves are.
-At least half the leaves should still be green, **unless a servere case of rust has attacked the plants**.
+At least half the leaves should still be green **unless a severe case of rust has attacked the plants**.

-The most of important thing is to feel around the bulb the pertrutions (e.g. where the cloves are forming).
+What you want to feel around the bulb are the protrusions (e.g., where the cloves are forming).
 This is when the garlic is mature.
 You can feel this by uncovering the top of the garlic.

 If you leave the garlic too long, you will get the following: